Yishaiaz/PredictingRussianTrollsTypesByStructureAndContentOfInteractions/README.md

 Notebooks found in this repository were implemented and meant for use in google colab.
 They are divided into the report sections://
-Raw IRA data preprocessing and initial exploration - 'Data_NLPSD.ipynb'// Twitter API scraping for additional users information - 'TwitterAPI For Users Description.ipynb'// EDA Exploratory Data Analysis (including graph construction) - 'DataExploration.ipynb'// Content and graph embeddings - 'node2vec.ipynb'//
+Raw IRA data preprocessing and initial exploration - 'Data_NLPSD.ipynb'

+Twitter API scraping for additional users information - 'TwitterAPI For Users Description.ipynb'

+EDA Exploratory Data Analysis (including graph construction) - 'DataExploration.ipynb'

+Content and graph embeddings - 'node2vec.ipynb'

-Deep Neural Network, design, implementation, training and testing - 'Clustering_by_embeddings_and_Modeling.ipynb'// Sensitivity Analysis - 'Sensitivity_Analysis.ipynb'//
+Deep Neural Network, design, implementation, training and testing - 'Clustering_by_embeddings_and_Modeling.ipynb'

+Sensitivity Analysis - 'Sensitivity_Analysis.ipynb'

 For any question/suggestion, please feel free to approach us @: